Fathers and depression before and after the birth of their baby

 When a baby comes along it can turn your world upside down.
 It is wonderful and exciting to have a baby but also a lot of extra work.
 Your relationship with your partner has changed and you may feel inadequate about knowing how to care for the baby and support your partner.
 Whatever you feel we know that you need support in becoming a father.

-There’s a widespread belief that postnatal depression (PND) is experienced only by women, but research and anecdotal evidence shows postnatal depression in men too.
-Men suffering from PND need help and support to recover.
+There’s a widespread belief that antenatal (before the birth) and postnatal (after the birth) depression (PND) are experienced only by women, but stories of the experiences of fathers, and research, show that men can experience antenatal and postnatal depression too.
+Men suffering from depression need help and support to recover.

-The Raising Children Network has a lot of information about fathers experiences of PND
+The Raising Children Network has a lot of information about fathers' experiences of antenatal and postnatal depression

 Pregnancy, birth and baby